stuartellis/stuartellis-site-hugo/content/articles/python-learning-resources.md

 # Books

+## The Official Python Documentation

+The official documentation for Python includes both reference guides and tutorials for the language and the standard library.

-The official documentation is provided with many distributions of Python, and you can download the documentation set as an [ebook in PDF or EPUB formats](https://docs.python.org/3/download.html).
+This documentation is provided with many distributions of Python, and you can download the whole set as an [ebook in PDF or EPUB formats](https://docs.python.org/3/download.html).

+## Learning Python

-There are several excellent books for learning Python 3, and there are three that you can read for free online:
+There are several excellent books for learning Python, including three that you can read for free online:

 - [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming, before explaining specific projects
 - [How to Code in Python](https://www.digitalocean.com/community/tutorials/digitalocean-ebook-how-to-code-in-python) offers more detailed tutorials for learners
 - [Dive Into Python 3](https://www.diveinto.org/python3/) provides a quick start for those people with some previous experience of programming

 If you are teaching children, buy a copy of [Teach Your Kids to Code](https://nostarch.com/teachkids) by Bryson Payne.

+## Beyond the Basics

+Once you are ready to build your own projects, read [Serious Python](https://serious-python.com/).
+This book provides practical guidance for writing, testing and delivering Python applications.

+After you have worked with Python for a while, buy a copy of [Fluent Python](https://www.oreilly.com/library/view/fluent-python/9781491946237/).
+This book will enable you to write idiomatic and efficient code.

+If you use Python for data science or other demanding applications, read [High Performance Python](https://www.oreilly.com/library/view/high-performance-python/9781449361747/).

 # Courses